PaperMC/velocitypowered.com/docs/developers/listener.md

      Caution
 </div>
   <div class="caution">
-      Note well that the import is `com.velocitypowered.api.event.Subscribe` and *NOT* `com.google.common.eventbus`.
+      Note well that the import is `com.velocitypowered.api.event.Subscribe` and *NOT* in `com.google.common.eventbus`.
   </div>
 </div>